sminez/k/README.md

 it's me.

+### How to get started
+You will also need to install the `fzf` program (available via your package manager of choice) in order for `k` to run.

+By default, k will look in `~/.helpfiles` for help snippets to display so you can either clone this repo to that location or add the clone destination to the `$HELPFILE_PATH` environment variable (same semantics as `$PATH` - `:` delimited absolute paths) and k will scan all directories it finds on that path.

+Simply run `k` and then fuzzy match through your snippets to select one.
+By default the selected snippet will pretty print to the terminal with ANSI colors but you can instead send the output to you system clipboard with the `-clip` flag if desired.
+In this case, the ANSI color escape codes will be dropped.

 ### Snippet syntax
 Snippet files are simple plain-text files that follow a simple convention for deliminating individual snippets and marking lines with what type of content